2026 Neoen's Collie Battery Emergency Services Fund (CEF)

 Project Eligibility:

-1. Purchase of equipment that help with firefighting and response in the region
+- Purchase of equipment that help with firefighting and emergency response

-2. Improvements to facilities used by the Shire of Collie Volunteer Bushfire Brigades
+- Improvements to facilities used by the Shire of Collie Volunteer Bushfire Brigades and the Collie Volunteer Fire and Rescue Service (VFRS)

-3. Emergency relief support to community organisations and facilities affected by climate change and disaster-related incidents
+- Emergency relief support to community organisations and facilities affected by climate change and disaster-related incidents in Collie, WA

-4. Capability development for volunteers and personnel supporting bushfire prevention, mitigation and emergency services.
+- Capability development activities for volunteers and personnel supporting bushfire prevention, mitigation and emergency services.
 Examples include on & off-road emergency driver training, chainsaw training, first aid, bushfire emergency training/refresher.

 Project Supporting Documentation: